 Jagger Brulato

-Full-stack engineer across product, platform, and language tooling.
+Senior full-stack engineer across product, systems, platform, and infrastructure work.

 Build things other engineers use